zenrocklabs/zenrock-docs/docs/docs/Hush/hush-technical.md

 | spending_key | Yes | Yes | Yes | Yes |
 | full_viewing_key | No | Yes | Yes | Yes |
 | incoming_viewing_key | No | No | Yes | No |

+**Key Derivations:**
+- **spending_pubkey**: Derived from spending_key using a domain-separated RPO hash.
+This is included in ALL note commitments (shields, transfers, change notes) to bind the note to the recipient's identity.
+- **nullifier_key**: Used to derive nullifiers that prove ownership without revealing the commitment.
+- **incoming_vk_priv/pub**: ECDH keypair for decrypting incoming transfer amounts.

+**Security Note - Spending Binding:**
+The `spending_pubkey` serves as a "spending binding" that prevents a critical attack vector: if an attacker obtains only the `incoming_viewing_key`, they can see incoming amounts but CANNOT spend them because the commitment requires knowledge of the `spending_key` to derive the matching `spending_pubkey`.

 **Use Cases:**
 - **spending_key**: User's master key, full control